pradhumansinghrathore/Titanic-1/README.md

 # Titanic
-Using Titanic dataset we have to give information about how many people alive
+Using Titanic dataset to give information about how many people alive